What is the Explorers Program?

 Members can learn first-hand how Police Officers do their jobs.
 Officers and Detectives with special skills are invited to meetings to explain how the Police Department investigates major crimes such as homicides, narcotics violations and gang activity.

-Law enforcement conducts a variety of programs and projects featuring safety, training, and service.
-The following listing is an example of some of the activities and training in which the Explorers may participate.
+- The following listing is an example of some of the activities and training in which the Explorers may participate:

 Being an Explorer offers many opportunities to learn valuable leadership and life skills, make new friends, interact with the public and most of all, have fun!